Zilliqa/ZIP/zips/zip-2.md

 ## Abstract

-This ZIP details the standard of how internal transactions are presented externally by the Zilliqa blockchain.
+This ZIP details the standard to expose the internal transactions (commonly referred to as message calls) to external parties such as users, explorers.

 ## Motivation

-As more and more contracts are deployed on the Zilliqa blockchain, there becomes a need for a precise way to track inter-contract transitions and balance transfers in some cases (e.g., the rewardees and their corresponding reward amounts in the case of a bounty contract).
-Since a transaction sent to the blockchain only indicates which contract and what transition to be invoked, there is no apparent way to tell what exactly happened during the contract execution, which causes inconveniences to contract developers and users.
+As more and more contracts get deployed on the Zilliqa blockchain, it becomes important to be able to track inter-contract message calls and balance transfers in some cases (e.g., the rewardees and their corresponding reward amounts in the case of a bounty contract).
+Since a transaction sent to the blockchain only indicates the first contract and the first transition to be invoked, there is no apparent way to tell which other contracts were invoked as a part of this transaction execution and the parameters that were passed along.
+This causes inconveniences to contract developers and end users.

-Hence, this ZIP proposes a way for users to track all the information in a contract transaction by recording all internal transactions in the contract transaction's receipt.
+This ZIP proposes a way for users to track all the relevant "internal" information by recording all internal message calls invoked while processing a transaction in the transaction's receipt.

 ## Specification